Putting your money in an S&P 500 index fund has long been deemed a safe way to diversify. But the S&P isn’t all that diversified anymore.

 The shift to index-based products has been one of the most powerful investing trends over the last four decades.
-Since the late John Bogle, often called “the father of index investing,” formed the First Index Investment Trust in 1976 with $11 million, the now-named Vanguard S&P 500 Index Fund holds nearly $600 billion in assets.
-Across all products, nearly $4.6 trillion in investments are indexed to the S&P 500.
-This comprises almost 16% of the total value of the S&P 500 companies.
+Since the late John Bogle, often called “the father of index investing,” formed the First Index Investment Trust in 1976 with $11 million, the now-named Vanguard S&P 500 Index Fund holds $770 billion in assets.
+Across all products, $5.4 trillion in investments are indexed to the S&P 500.
+This comprises over 12% of the total value of the S&P 500 companies.

-This straight-forward, almost simplistic strategy revolutionized the investment industry.
+This straight-forward strategy revolutionized the investment industry.
 It allows everyday investors (and many sophisticated professionals) to participate in lockstep with the stock market’s performance, beating most actively managed portfolios yet with near-zero expenses.
 Even Warren Buffett himself, the dean of active investing, endorsed index funds as “sensible.”

-On the surface, the S&P 500 does look like a sensible, diversified portfolio.
+On the surface, the S&P 500 looks like a sensible, diversified portfolio.
 It holds 500 stocks (actually 505), spread across 11 unique sectors – seemingly the very definition of “diversified.”
-And, over most of its history the index did offer a broadly diversified portfolio that generally represented the U.S. economy.
+And over most of its history the index offered a broadly diversified portfolio that generally represented the U.S. economy.

 Get Your FREE REPORT

-Today this is no longer true.
-The S&P 500 index has evolved into an un-diversified portfolio concentrated on expensive, momentum-driven technology companies.
-Many investors, professional and retail alike, don’t appreciate this significant change, hiding considerable risk.
+Today, this is no longer true.
+The S&P 500 index fund has evolved into an un-diversified portfolio concentrated on expensive technology companies.
+Many investors, professional and retail alike, don’t appreciate the hidden but significant concentration, valuation and inflation risks.

-Expensive?
-On traditional measures like the price/earnings ratio, the top five stocks trade at an average multiple on 2021 earnings of 36.5x.
-Yes, their fundamentals are better than that of the average S&P 500 company, but this multiple is nearly twice the median 19.3x of the other 495 stocks.
+Valuation risk is also elevated in the S&P 500.
+On traditional measures like the price/earnings ratio, the top five stocks trade at an average multiple on 2022 estimated earnings of 57.5x.
+True, their fundamentals are better than the average S&P 500 company, but this valuation is more than twice the median 19.7x multiple of the other 495 stocks.

 What Should an S&P 500 Index Fund Investor Do?

-With unexpected risks hiding beneath the index’s surface, investors should look inside their portfolio to see how much they rely on the S&P 500.
+With unexpected risks hiding beneath the index’s surface, investors should look inside their holdings to see how much they rely on the S&P 500.
 If the answer is “too much given its risk,” investors may want to pare back their S&P 500 index holdings, especially if they also separately hold any of the top five stocks.
 Another step is to add stocks that produce true diversification.
 For hands-on investors who want to pick their own stocks, look for names with more value-oriented traits, where the companies have reasonable valuations with healthy or improving fundamentals.
-These stocks are capable of retaining their value (and moving up) even if the S&P 500 falters.
-September’s market illustrates the merits of diversification: the top five stocks fell nearly 10%, while the “other 495” stocks slipped only about 2.3%.
+These stocks are capable of retaining their value (and moving up) even if technology stocks falter.

-Two advisories which I oversee, the Cabot Undervalued Stocks Advisor and the Cabot Turnaround Letter, focus on attractively valued stocks with healthy or improving fundamentals.
-These value stocks are decided not by an index-hugging selection; rather, they emphasize the “other 495” stocks, as well as many that are not widely considered by mainstream investors yet have real value.
+Two strategies which I oversee, the Cabot Undervalued Stocks Advisor and the Cabot Turnaround Letter, focus exclusively on attractively valued stocks with healthy or improving fundamentals.
+These stocks are decided not an index-hugging selection; rather, they emphasize the “other 495” stocks, as well as many that are not widely considered by mainstream investors yet have real value.

 Bruce has more than 25 years of value investing experience, managing institutional portfolios, mutual funds, and private client accounts.
 He has led two successful investment platform turnarounds, co-founded an investment management firm, and was principal of a $3 billion (AUM) employee-owned investment management company.
 Now he is helping his Cabot Undervalued Stocks Advisor readers find those undervalued stocks that let you buy low and sell high!Learn More >>